mahyar-osn/my-resume/content/authors/admin/_index.md

 Before that, I worked at Auckland Bioengineering Institute, Soul Machines, and Aider as R&D Software Engineer on computational modelling, machine learning, and computer vision.

-I January 2023, I started Entropia, my consultancy company to help other companies with their AI/ML projects.

 I'm still an active researcher 📚.
 I am affiliated with <a href="https://www.auckland.ac.nz/en/abi.html/">
 Auckland Bioengineering Institute </a> of the University of Auckland where I undertake scientific research and act as a consultant on various projects.
 My research interests include computational biology 🔬, machine learning 🧮, and neuroscience 🧠.
 Additionally, I collaborate with researchers at University of Oxford on various computational neuroscience studies.

+As a side hustle, in January 2023, I started Entropia, my consultancy company to help other companies with their AI/ML projects.

+Aside from all of the above, I enjoy acting 🎭 and have played in a number of theatre productions in Auckland and Sydney.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.